openconfig/gribi/doc/specification.md

 ##### 4.1.3.2.2 Coalesced AFT operations

-In some scenarios, a device might coalesce multiple AFT operations on a given gRIBI entry and only execute the last one.
+In some scenarios, a device might coalesce multiple RIB or FIB programming operations (i.e., southbound changes towards the device's RIB and forwarding tables) on a given gRIBI entry and only execute the last one.
 This would be primarily done for performance optimization.

-In this case, as long as the session is still up and the client is still the primary client, the device SHOULD respond to each individual AFT operation from the same primary client.
+In this case, as long as the session is still up and the client is still the primary client, the device MUST respond to each individual AFT operation from the same primary client (regardless of whether the downstream programming operation was coalesced).

 This is required in order to: